 Unit summary This unit is aimed at those working in a wide range of settings.
 It provides the learner with the knowledge and skills required to observe, monitor, record and report on the health of individuals affected by health conditions.
-Assessment Mandatana This unit is internally assessed via a portfolio of evidence.
-Mandatory atory Achieved/not yet Level 2 2 credits 18 GLH acmev eu Learning outcome C Assassmo nt critoria (AC) (LOs) 3 The learner ca nt criteria (AC) The learner will: 1.
-Understand moni itoring 1.1 Explain the importance of r nonitoring the health n of individuals of the health of 0 d by a health conditi individuals affecte ed by e health of individuals s can be monitored health conditions - 2.
-Be able to carry of have been agreed t o monitor the health observations of the condition of an individ health of individuals 2.2 Confirm that valid consent has been obtained affected by health 2.3 Explain how consent would be gained for individuals who do not duals who do not conditions have the capacity to consent 2.4 Carry out requ - respect the individual's dignity and privacy reassure the individual and minimise any fears or concerns 3.
-Be able to record and 3.1 Identify requirements for recording and reporting or g on changes in the report on observa ations individual's condition and wellbeing 3.2 Record required indicators of an individual's condition in line with blicy and procedure or an individual's co nation in line with cording and reporting n requirements in 3.3 Explain why changes to recording and reporting requirements in relation to an individual's health condition may be required 4.
-Be able to respor nd to changes in an 4.1 Take immediate action when changes in an individual's health cause concern individual's condi tion 📈 information about c hanges in an individual's health 4.3 Clarify own understanding about changes to requirements for monitoring
+Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet Level 2 2 credits 18 GLH achieved

-4.4 Implement required changes to monitoring processes
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Understand monitoring of the health of individuals 1.1 Explain the importance of monitoring the health of individuals affected by a health condition affected by health conditions 1.2 Describe ways in which the health of individuals can be monitored Be able to carry out observations of the health 2.1 Identify what observations have been agreed to monitor the health condition of an individual of individuals affected by 2.2 Confirm that valid consent has been obtained health conditions Explain how consent would be gained for individuals who do not have the capacity to consent 2.4 Carry out required observations in ways that: respect the individual's dignity and privacy reassure the individual and minimise any fears or concerns 3.
+Be able to record and report on observations 3.1 Identify requirements for recording and reporting on changes in the individual's condition and wellbeing 3.2 Record required indicators of an individual's condition in line with local policy and procedure 3.3 Explain why changes to recording and reporting requirements in relation to an individual's health condition may be required 4 Be able to respond to changes in an individual's condition 4.1 Take immediate action when changes in an individual's health cause concern 4.2 Work with others to review information about changes in an individual's health 4.3 Clarify own understanding about changes to requirements for monitoring 4.4 Implement required changes to monitoring processes

-1. Understand monitoring of the health of individuals affected by health conditions
+- 1. Understand monitoring of the health of individuals affected by health conditions

 - 1.1 Health could include:

 - mental health

 - physical health